Merrick Garland: Contempt of Congress charges

 The House Judiciary Committee and the House Oversight Committee issued subpoenas for Garland to turn over materials related to Hur's investigation, particularly audio of Hur's interview with Biden.
 Biden subsequently invoked executive privilege to block the release of the materials, preventing Garland from turning them over.
 Department of Justice officials also argued that the audio of Biden's interview could be fraudulently edited or deepfaked and that the disclosure could hamper cooperation in future investigations.
 On June 12, 2024, Garland was held in contempt by the House of Representatives for defying the subpoenas and refusing to disclose audio of Hur's interview with Biden.
 The Department of Justice stated that Garland cannot be prosecuted for contempt due to Biden's invocation of executive privilege.

 House speaker Mike Johnson said he will move in federal court to enforce a subpoena against Garland to obtain audio recordings of Biden, after the Justice Department declined to act on the House's contempt referral.

 Three lawsuits have been filed by organizations seeking access to the audio recordings of the Biden interview.
 Judicial Watch, the Heritage Foundation and CNN are the plaintiffs in these lawsuits, which are based on the failure of the Department of Justice to provide the audio in response to Freedom of Information Act requests.
 CNN's lawsuit has been joined by eleven other news organizations.
 The three lawsuits have been consolidated and are pending before Judge Timothy Kelly.

 On July 11, 2024, an attempt by the House of Representatives to find United States attorney general Garland in "inherent contempt" of Congress fell short in a 204 to 210 vote, with four Republicans voting with all Democrats to oppose the measure.
 The resolution would have imposed a fine of $10,000 per day on Garland for defying a congressional subpoena until he handed over audio of former special counsel Robert Hur's interview with President Joe Biden.

+Arctic Frost investigation

+In April 2022, Garland approved the opening of "Arctic Frost," a sensitive investigative matter examining alleged efforts to submit false electoral certificates following the 2020 presidential election.
+Garland appointed Jack Smith as Special Counsel in November 2022 to oversee the investigation.

 Pace of Trump prosecution

 Garland has been criticized for the pace of the prosecution of then-former president Donald Trump.
 Some observers, reportedly including President Joe Biden, assign him some responsibility for the fact that none of the indictments obtained by special counsel Jack Smith went to trial before the November 2024 election.
-California's then-representative Adam Schiff was quoted as saying "I think that delay has contributed to a situation where none of these trials may go forward.
+California's then-representative Adam Schiff was quoted as saying, "I think that delay has contributed to a situation where none of these trials may go forward.
 The department bears some of that responsibility."

 Some commentators have defended Garland, pointing to substantial delays in the prosecution stemming from John Roberts and the Supreme Court's immunity decision in Trump v.
 United States.

 After Trump's re-election for a second non-consecutive term, further criticism was directed against Garland.